argoproj/argo-events/api/event-source.md

 <td>
 <em>(Optional)</em>
 <p>
-Metadata holds the user defined metadata which will passed along the event payload.
+Metadata holds the user defined metadata which will be passed along the event payload.
 </p>
 </td>